W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ²That [fear must be replaced by forgiveness] is what the Bible means by “There is no death”, and why I could demonstrate that death does not exist.
 ³I came to fulfill the law by reïnterpreting it [the law].
 ⁴The law itself [law’s self], if properly understood, offers only protection.
-⁵It is those [yet-unchanged-minds] who have not yet changed their [yet-unchanged] minds who brought the ‘hell-fire’ concept into it [the law].
+⁵It is those [yet-unchanged-minds] who have not yet changed their [yet-unchanged] minds who brought the “hell-fire’ concept into it [the law].
 ⁶I assure you that I will witness for anyone who lets me, and to whatever extent he [the one letting me witness] permits it [me to witness].
 ⁷Your witnessing demonstrates your belief, and thus strengthens it [your belief].
 ⁸Those who witness for me are expressing, through their [witnessers’] miracles, that they [witnessers] have abandoned the belief in deprivation in favour of the abundance they [witnessers] have learned belongs to them [witnessers].